 Legal citizens of any country can get married in Denmark – unless you are a convicted criminal or a religious extremist facing an entry ban of course.
-Denmark is especially popular amongst international couples living in the EU – such as an Indian national marrying German citizen.
+Denmark is especially popular amongst international couples living in the EU – such as an Indian national marrying a German citizen.

 Getting married in Denmark is pretty common amongst international couples residing in Germany because of its geographical proximity.
 You can basically hop in and out of the border and get married – all in one day!

 1.3) Is a Danish marriage to a German citizen legal in Germany?

 Your marriage in Denmark is legal worldwide, that includes Germany.
 Although you should inform your local Standesamt and provide them with a copy of your marriage certificate so they can coordinate with Finanzamt (tax offices) for change in your tax class.

 If you wish to change your name and eventually apply for a new passport, then you should also get in touch with the consulate of your country in Germany and ask for the requirements.

 You can always get an Apostille legalisation of your wedding certificate.
 Danish officials can do this for you soon after you get married in one of their civil registry offices.

 Note: Please check the latest COVID-19 travel guidelines for international visitors before planning your wedding in Denmark.